-- 1 Capital Metro discontinued Premium fares at the January 2017 service change.
-MetroRapid and Flyer fares were moved to Local. - 2 Para Transit Services (MetroAccess) are for individuals who, due to disability, are unable to use the fixed route system.
-Individuals must meet an enrollment criteria.
-MetroAccess is a cashless based service, it requires prepurchased MetroAccess tickets or a valid MetroAccess monthly pass.
-The MetroAccess Single Ride tickets are not valid for any fixed route services or rail, however; the MetroAccess Monthly pass is valid for all bus and rail services. - 3 To be eligible for a reduced fare, the individual must be a Senior 65+ years of age, Medicare qualified, Disability qualified, Para transit qualified.
+- 1 Para Transit Services (MetroAccess) are for individuals who, due to disability, are unable to use the fixed route system.
+Individuals must meet enrollment criteria.
+MetroAccess is a cashless based service, it requires pre-purchased MetroAccess tickets or a valid MetroAccess monthly pass.
+The MetroAccess Single Ride tickets are not valid for any fixed route services or rail, however; the MetroAccess Monthly pass is valid for all bus and rail services. - 2 To be eligible for a reduced fare, the individual must be a Senior 65+ years of age, Medicare qualified, Disability qualified, Para transit qualified.
 In addition, the individual is required to obtain a Capital Metro issued ID in order to ride at the reduced cash fare and to purchase reduced fare passes.
-Students 6-18 years of age and Active or Reserve Duty Military personnel are also eligible to pay a reduced fare, but must present a valid school and military ID, respectively.

-- 4 University of Texas students are required to swipe their UT ID to ride fixed route services and must present their ID upon the request of a MetroRail fare inspector when riding MetroRail services. - 5 Children 6 years and under must be accompanied by an adult. - 6 This is a monthly pass, not a 31-Day rolling pass
+Active or Reserve Duty personnel in uniform ride free.
+Active or Reserve Duty Military personnel not in uniform are eligible to pay a reduced fare, but must present a valid military ID and/or a reduced fare ID. - 3 University of Texas and Austin Community College have agreements with Capital Metro to pay for student and faculty fares.
+Students and faculty are required to swipe their UT ID or ACC pass to ride fixed route services and must present their ID or pass upon the request of a MetroRail conductor when riding MetroRail services. - 4 Children in grades K through 12 ride for free and need to present their student IDs to the operator. - 5 This is a monthly pass, not a 31-Day rolling pass

-Note: Upon meeting certain requirements, 31 & 7-Day rolling passes, day passes, ticket booklets and monthly Para Transit passes are available at discount to qualified non-profit agencies.
+Upon meeting certain requirements, 31 & 7-Day rolling passes, day passes, ticket booklets and monthly Para Transit passes are available at discount to qualified non-profit agencies.
 An enrollment process is required.